zlatinb/tiny-classifier/README.md

 ```
 Here are the results from my laptop:
 ```
-./benchmark.py -p f32 -n 50 -l 100 -d 1024 -a sigmoid -e 4e-6
+./benchmark.py -p f32 -n 50 -l 100 -d 1024 -a sigmoid
-Total time for 50 run(s) was 1684.966727 ms
+Total time for 50 run(s) was 3327.771058 ms
 ```

 ### Benchmarking
-The above tool works for quick tests; there is a YAML-driven tool as well.
-For more in-depth discussion take a look at [BENCHMARKING.md]
+The above tool works for quick tests; there is also a YAML-driven tool that supports fine-grained and elaborate benchmarking.
+In-depth discussion is in [BENCHMARKING.md]

 [BENCHMARKING.md]: https://github.com/zlatinb/tiny-classifier/blob/main/BENCHMARKING.md